 Due to limiting our list to 20, it is subject to change as more well depicted characters are discovered.
+We will also attempt to keep the species diverse.
 The order in which these characters appear do not reflect our rating.

 Written in an absurd and humorous tone, the series features a male stoat with a leaf on his head, which serves as a visual aid in showing senses and emotion.
 The once wild Okojo-san escapes from a pet store and is found unconscious by college student Haruka Tsuchiya, who brings him home to the apartment complex where he lives.
 From there on he has to learn to adapt to the human world, facing eccentric neighbours, their pets and household items on a daily basis.